nerdfunk-net/diode/1.13.2/README.md

 # nerdfunk
  ***
  Make your network resilient

 This is version 1.13.2.
-This version is was tested for a longer time.
+This version is is rather new and not deeply tested yet.

+In addition to the two TCP processors, this version also includes two UDP processors. **All processors have not yet been tested.
+So use on your own risk.**

 ## Table of Contents
 1. [General Info](#general-info)
 2. [Technologies](#technologies)